 Anyone can take part in the challenge – simply scroll further down the page for tips, inspiration and recipes.
-You’ll also have the chance to win big prizes throughout January and February.

 Eating more protein from plants is a great way for you to enjoy healthy and tasty food while helping to reduce climate change.

 Switching to a more plant-based diet doesn’t need to be difficult.
 Meat and dairy are rich sources of important nutrients, but with a little planning, a diet with more vegetarian or vegan options can also include all the nutrients you need.
 Pulses, beans, grains, peas, mushrooms, broccoli, kale, sweetcorn, nuts and seeds are all great sources of plant-based protein – protein is essential for growth and repair of the body and maintenance of good health, and it provides us with energy, too.
 Plant Kitchen milk alternatives are another a great addition your diet – they’re fortified with vitamins and minerals such as vitamin B12, vitamin D, calcium and iodine.

 Changing our eating habits might seem challenging, but there are small changes you can make.

 Five simple ways to power up on plants: